-Without female children a lineage and kinship group will perish (pupus).
-Thus, it was necessary for a family to have at least one female child.
-The lack of female children was seen as a catastrophe, and a woman without daughters was often pitied.
-Invariably, families faced with such a predicament overcame it by adopting a female child.
-Intra-clan or intra-lineage adoptions were popular, while the adoption of female babies from the local Chinese family were not uncommon.
-The choice of Chinese children was both for pragmatic and cultural reasons.
-Female children were treasured in the Adat community and it was often difficult to persuade their parents to part with them.
+Without female children a lineage and kinship group will

+perish (pupus).
+Thus it was necessary for a family to have at least one female child.
+The lack of female children was seen as a catastrophe, and a woman without daughters were often pitied.
+Invariably, families faced with such a predicament overcame it by adopting a female child, usually from a local Chinese family.
+The choice was both for pragmatic and cultural reasons.
+Female children were treasured in the Adat community and it was almost impossible to persuade their parents to part with them.
 Chinese female children on the other hand, were more easily available.
-The Chinese have a patrilineal kinship system which emphasises the importance of the males and with such a kinship ideology many Chinese families were inclined to give away female children, especially if they had many.
+The Chinese have a patrilineal kinship system which emphasises the importance of the males and with such a kinship ideology many Chinese families were inclined to give away female children, especially if they have many.
 Chinese children were also favoured for their fair complexion which is very much appreciated by the Malays.

-The incorporation of the adopted children into the adoptive parent's family and kinship group would be formalised through a ritual ceremony called the "berkadim".
+The incorporation of the adopted children into the adoptive parent's family and kinship group would be formalised through a ritual ceremony called the "berkadem".
 After the ceremony, the adopted female children were accorded all the rights and obligations normally enjoyed by a child born in the society.

-3.2.
-Women, Land And Political Office
+3.2 Women, Land and Political Office

-Women are also seen as the custodians of the Adat, and in accordance with this important status the ancestral land (known also as customary land or Tanah Adat dan Pesaka) is entrusted in their care.
-Such land is generally for subsistence agriculture and for homesteading.
-In Negeri Sembilan today, ancestral land of Adat Perpatih comprises kampung land and rice fields and to a smaller extent fish ponds (tebat), orchards (dusun) and rubber plantations.
-The total size of ancestral land in the state is small, i.e. only about 34,565 acres, accounting for less than one percent of all agricultural land in the state (see Table 1).
-It is believed that the total size of Adat Perpatih customary land has not been increased since their registration about a century ago.
-The acreage that can be utilised may have decreased in the post-independence era, due to land reclamation by the government for the purposes of physical development in the rural areas.
+Women are also seen as the custodian of the Adat, and in accordance with this important status the ancestral land (known also as customary land or tanah Adat dan Pesaka) are entrusted in their care.
+Such land are generally for subsistence agriculture and for homestead.
+In Negeri Sembilan today, ancestral land of

+Adat Perpatih comprises kampung land and rice fields and to a small extent fish pond (tebat), orchards (dusun) and rubber plantations.
+The total size of ancestral land in the state is small, i.e only about 34,565 acres, accounting for less than one percent of all agricultural land in the state (see Table 1).
+It is believed that the total size of Adat Perpatih customary land has remained constant since their registration about a century ago.
+The acreage may have decreased in the post-independence era, due to land reclamation by the government for the purposes of physical development in the rural areas.